All Episodes

 And I think we have a new attitude, which is that war and violence itself is not the way, even though we're still violent.

-I was part of something called the Season for Nonviolence, where millions of people are now trying to see, how can we learn to be nonviolent?
+I was part of something called the Season for Nonviolence, where millions of people are now trying to see how can we learn to be nonviolent.

-If you actually look at what occurred during the Iraq War, a lot has not been told.
+If you actually look at what occurred during the Iraq war, a lot has not been told.

 And what we did is we virtually bombed and buried alive hundreds of thousands of Iraqi soldiers.

-And we did it extremely efficiently.
+And we did it extremely efficiently, very efficiently, and very quickly.

 We were very good at it.

-But I do think there is still, ever since the nuclear weapons came in, a realization on the part of the masses of humanity that war is too destructive.
+So I'm not saying that that was good, that was terrible, but I do think there is still, ever since the nuclear weapons came in, a realization on the part of the masses of humanity that war is too destructive.

 And we haven't gotten out of it yet.